 Small, red-brown dots on new leaves

 Edema in Fiddle Leaf Figs is quite common and not too much of a problem.
 However it can be scary to witness and lead you to think something is terribly wrong!
 Edema looks like small, red-brown dots on newly developing leaves.
-It only affects new leaves that are growing, so it should only be seen at the top of the plant.
+It occurs when new leaves that are growing, so it’s mostly visible at the top of the plant (or on new leaves).

 Hopefully the above points has enabled you to identify what could be the cause of your Fiddle Leaf Fig brown spots.
 Unfortunately once brown spots have hit, they’ll stay on the leaf.
 To make sure you’ve dealt with the problem, keep an eye on the spots to guarantee they’ve stopped spreading.
 If the brown spots aren’t spreading, you’ve fixed the problem!